 “The right of citizens to vote shall not be abridged by the United States or any State on account of sex.”
 So read an amendment that California Senator Arlen A. Sargent put forth for discussion on January 10, 1878, at the urging of his friends Elizabeth Cady Stanton and Susan B. Anthony.
-Hearings were held by the Senate Committee on Privileges and Elections, but they weren’t encouraging—while advocates voiced their support, several committee members busied themselves by reading newspapers or staring off into space.
+Hearings were held by the Senate Committee on Privileges and Elections, but they weren’t encouraging.
+While advocates voiced their support, several committee members busied themselves by reading newspapers or staring off into space.
 The bill was rejected, though it would be re-introduced every year for the next 41 years.

-But he made voting equity a central issue while seeking a third term.
-When William Howard Taft’s 1912 re-nomination dashed Roosevelt’s hopes of running again as a Republican, he launched his own Progressive Party, which incorporated suffrage into its official platform.
+In 1908, President Theodore Roosevelt wrote, “I believe in women’s suffrage, but … I do not regard it as a very important matter.”
+But he made women's suffrage a central issue while seeking a third term.
+When William Howard Taft’s 1912 re-nomination dashed Roosevelt’s hopes of running again as a Republican, he launched the Progressive Party, which incorporated suffrage into its official platform.

 One day into the campaign, T.R. made history.
 At the party’s convention, social reformer Jane Addams became the first woman to ever second the nomination of a major presidential candidate.
 “It was a spectacular proceeding,” opined Woodrow Wilson backer Charles W. Elliot, “but in exceedingly bad taste, because a woman has no place at a political convention.”

-As “Big Bill” told The Saturday Evening Post in 1915, he favored a gradual approach to female voting rights.
+As Big Bill told The Saturday Evening Post in 1915, he favored a gradual approach to granting female voting rights.
 Taft believed that “the immediate enfranchisement of women would increase … the hysterical element of the electorate.”
-However, if such a reform could be “delayed until a great majority” desired it, the change would—in his mind—“be a correct and useful extension of the democratic principle.
+However, if such a reform could be “delayed until a great majority” desired it, the change would “be a correct and useful extension of the democratic principle.
 The benefit will come slowly and imperceptibly.”

-Activist Alice Paul had little trouble getting under Woodrow Wilson’s skin.
+Activist Alice Paul had little trouble getting under President Woodrow Wilson’s skin.
 She broke new, nonviolent ground by establishing a group called the Silent Sentinels, which began protesting outside the White House on January 10, 1917.
 Over the next 2.5 years, they spent six days a week holding up pro-enfranchisement signs with such captions as “How long must women wait for liberty?” and “Mr. President, what will you do for woman suffrage?”